MarcelaBarella/Resume/en-a/curriculum_ena.md

 **GetNinjas - Software Developer(05/2019 - 12/2019):**
-- Develop new features using Python, Ruby and NodeJS for the growth team, aiming to improve our SEO.
+- Develop new features using Python, Ruby, and NodeJS for the growth team, aiming to improve our SEO.
-- Architect and implement micro-services for performance critical content management, using Python, GraphQL and Postgres.
+- Architect and implement micro-services for performance-critical content management, using Python, GraphQL, and Postgres.
 - Perform maintenance on legacy Ruby systems.

 **IDwall - Software Developer(07/2018 - 05/2019):**
 - Develop new features and perform maintenance on Face Match and OCR systems using Python.
 - Refactor a monolithic system to use micro-services (Face Match and OCR).
-- Help on the migration of the Face Match application (including all the infra) from GitHub to Gitlab.
+- Help with the migration of the Face Match application (including all the infra) from GitHub to Gitlab.

 **Geru - Software Developer(02/2018 - 06/2018):**
-- Develop new features for financial system using Python.
+- Develop new features for a financial system using Python.
-- Refactor tracking functionalities for metrics exibition on Grafana.
+- Refactor tracking functionalities for metrics exhibition on Grafana.

 **Freelancer(05/2017 - 12/2017):**